Cincinnati Open 2025: Emma Raducanu on collision course with Katie Boulter ahead of US Open

 Emma Raducanu could face Katie Boulter in the second round of the Cincinnati Open, as both ramp up their preparations for the US Open.

-Raducanu, seeded No 30, has received a first-round bye and will meet British rival Boulter, providing she comes through her first-round clash with Serbian Olga Danilovic.
+Raducanu, seeded No 30, has received a first-round bye and will meet British rival Boulter, providing she comes through her first-round clash with Serbia's Olga Danilovic.

-Boulter holds a perfect head-to-head record against Raducanu, including a semi-final win on route to defending her Nottingham Open title in 2024.
+Boulter holds a perfect head-to-head record against Raducanu, including a semi-final win en route to defending her Nottingham Open title in 2024.

 - US Open: Schedule and how to watch on Sky Sports 📝